-Approach to neonatal cholestasis**

 - University of Pennsylvania School of Medicine

 Neonatal cholestasis is generally defined as prolonged conjugated hyperbilirubinemia that occurs in the newborn period.
 It results from diminished bile flow and/or excretion, which can be caused by a number of disorders.
 Neonatal cholestasis lasting more than two weeks affects approximately 1 in 2500 births (excluding infants with intestinal failure-associated liver disease), but estimates vary depending on the definition used to define cholestasis [1,2].

 This topic review provides an approach to patients with neonatal cholestasis.
 The pathogenesis and management of neonatal unconjugated hyperbilirubinemia and common causes of neonatal cholestasis are discussed separately.
-(See "Pathogenesis and etiology of unconjugated hyperbilirubinemia in the newborn" and "Treatment of unconjugated hyperbilirubinemia in term and late preterm infants" and "Causes of neonatal cholestasis".)
+(See "Pathogenesis and etiology of unconjugated hyperbilirubinemia in the newborn" and "Treatment of unconjugated hyperbilirubinemia in term and late preterm infants" and "Causes of cholestasis in neonates and young infants".)

 Cholestasis is defined as an impairment in the excretion of bile, which can be caused by defects in intrahepatic production or transmembrane transport of bile, or mechanical obstruction to bile flow.
 The biochemical features of cholestasis reflect the retention of components of bile in the serum (eg, bilirubin, bile acids, and/or cholesterol).
 The pattern and severity of each of these abnormalities varies with the underlying disorder.
 Elevated conjugated bilirubin is the predominant characteristic in most of the causes of neonatal cholestasis.